 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events which would affect the Agency's ability to execute its business strategy.
-Sub-categories of operational risk include people risk, governance risk, third party risk, business continuity management and legal and compliance risk.
+Sub-categories of operational risk include people and behavioural risk, process risk, change and project risk, information technology, data and cyber security risk, governance risk, third party risk, business disruption risk, fraud risk and also legal and compliance risk.
 A risk management policy and framework is applicable to the Agency as a whole.
 The objective of this policy and framework is to ensure that operational risk is managed in an appropriate and integrated manner across the organisation.
 This policy and framework outlines the strategy, processes, risk criteria, controls and governance structures in place for managing operational risks within the Agency.
 The policy and framework also sets out the methodology for the risk and control self-assessment process which describes the process for adequate and timely identification, assessment, treatment, monitoring and reporting of the risks posed by the activities of the Agency.